DDPronin/GWAS-stylometry/README.md

 ## Citation

 If you reuse this workflow, cite the DH2026 contribution when applicable and link to [DH2026](https://dh2026.adho.org/).
-For the Alliance of Digital Humanities Organizations conference series, see the ADHO website linked from the conference page.

-## Licence

-Specify licence here if you distribute corpus-derived files or code publicly.
+The link to the conference proceedings will be added once it becomes available.